Chamber of Deputies: Description

 Historically, French Chamber of Deputies was the lower house of the French Parliament during the Bourbon Restoration, the July Monarchy, and the French Third Republic; the name is still informally used for the National Assembly under the nation's current Fifth Republic.

 The term "chamber of deputies" is not widely used by English-speaking countries, the more popular equivalent being "House of Representatives", an exception being Burma, a former British colony, where it was the name of the lower house of the country's parliament.
 It was also the official description of Dáil Éireann (the lower house of the Irish parliament) during the period of the Irish Free State.

-In Malta, the House of Representatives is known, in Maltese, as "Kamra tad-Deputati".
+In Malta, the House of Representatives is known, in Maltese, as Kamra tad-Deputati.

-In Lebanon, the literal Arabic name of that country's parliament is Majlis an-Nuwwab, or, "Chamber of Deputies" (although officially used French and English translations are "Assemblée Nationale" and "National Assembly", respectively).
+In Lebanon, the literal Arabic name of that country's parliament is Majlis an-Nuwwab, or, "Chamber of Deputies"—although officially used French and even English translations are "Assemblée Nationale" and "National Assembly" respectively.

 A member of a "chamber of deputies" is generally called a "deputy", the definition of which is similar to that of "congressperson" or "member of parliament".
 The term "deputy" may refer to any member of a legislative body or chamber; this usage is particularly common in those French-speaking countries whose parliaments are called "national assemblies" and Spanish-speaking countries with legislative bodies called "congresses"; the term is also used by Portugal's Assembly of the Republic.
 In Ireland, it is used as a form of address when referring to members of Dáil Éireann instead of the Irish language term Teachta Dála, while in the Channel Islands, "Deputy" is used as the official title of most of the members of the States Assembly in Jersey and all but two of the members of the States of Deliberation in Guernsey.

-Chamber of Deputies in bicameral legislature
+Chamber of Deputies in bicameral legislatures

 In the following countries, the Chamber of Deputies is part of the bicameral legislature.

 Unicameral legislatures

-In the following countries, 'Chamber of Deputies' is the name given to the unicameral parliaments :
+In the following countries, 'Chamber of Deputies' is the name given to the unicameral legislative assembly: